 In a landmark move, the U.S. Food and Drug Administration (FDA) has approved Bovaer® – a feed ingredient that reduces enteric methane emissions from dairy cows – for use in the United States.
-What is the significance of this decision, and why is it so significant?
+What is are the implications of this decision, and why is it so significant?
 Leah Wilkinson, Vice President of Public Policy & Education at the American Feed Industry Association (AFIA), shares her views.

 Last month, I participated in the “State of the Science Summit” at the University of California, Davis, where more than 250 experts came together to discuss the research, applicability, and regulatory challenges in enteric emissions reduction strategies in animal agriculture.
 The global “who’s who” in the room collectively acknowledged feeding strategies as playing a very important part in reducing enteric emissions.
 However, U.S. attendees remained reluctant to get their hopes up since there were no approved feed ingredients for this intended use available in the market.